 Trans, non-binary and gender diverse support

-Gender Neutral toilets are available on all La Trobe campuses.
+Gender neutral toilets are available on all our campuses.
+View a toilet location map for Bundoora Campus.

 You can change your title (including to Mx) and preferred name in your online enrolment details at any time.
 There are also steps you can take to change your name or gender marker formally with the university.
 Remember to consider the consequences of discrepancies as you change your name and gender (for example, it could be important that Centrelink and the University’s records match so that there are no issues with your payments).